-On January 16, 2023, the Company entered into a Second Amendment Agreement where there was a modification to Zuénoula Licence Agreement.
+On February 16, 2023, the Company entered into a Second Amendment Agreement where there was a modification to Zuénoula Licence Agreement.
 The Company has reached an agreement regarding the Zuénoula Gold Licence (under application) in Côte d'Ivoire with Altus Strategies Ltd, a wholly owned subsidiary of TSX-V listed Elemental Altus Royalties Corp. ("Elemental Altus") to modify the existing property purchase agreement and royalty deed.

 The agreement is amended as follows: a) to reduce the current Net Smelter Royalty from 2.5% with the right to buyback 1% of that royalty for \$1,000,000 to a flat 1% Net Smelter Royalty with no buy-back, and b) to reduce the additional considerations payable from \$250,000 in cash or common shares upon reaching 500,000 ounces of gold resources with at least 250,000 in the Indicated category and a further \$250,000 in cash or common shares upon completion of a feasibility study to a flat \$500,000 in cash or shares upon reaching 1,000,000 ounces of gold resources with at least 500,000 ounces in the Indicated category.
 The consideration payable by the Company is the issuance of 250,000 common shares in the Company to Elemental Altus upon TSX Venture Exchange acceptance of the amending agreements and an additional 250,000 shares upon final issuance of the Zuénoula Gold Licence by the Côte d'Ivoire authorities.
-The Company will file these amending agreements with the TSX-V as an Expedited Transaction.
+TSXV approved the amending agreement, and the Company issued 250,000 common shares of the Company with a fair value of \$12,500 on April 17, 2023 (Note 7).